 Unfortunately, car insurance companies only make money when their customers do not get into accidents.
 When a customer does get into a serious accident in which thousands of dollars worth of damage was done, the insurance carrier will more likely than not try to pin liability on the victim of the accident, or downplay the victim’s injuries and losses so as to only have to pay out a small sum of money.
 This is not right.

-At Sabuco, Beck, Hansen & Massino, P.C., our Bolingbrook, IL auto accident attorneys advocate for the victims of car accidents, and ensure that they receive a fair settlement from the liable party’s insurance carrier.
+At Sabuco Beck, P.C., our Bolingbrook, IL auto accident attorneys advocate for the victims of car accidents, and ensure that they receive a fair settlement from the liable party’s insurance carrier.
 If you or a loved one has been involved in a car accident in Illinois, and if you are relying on the insurance company’s settlement to get you through your recovery and these financially strenuous times, contact our Bolingbrook personal injury law firm to see how a car accident attorney can help you.

 Illinois is a “fault” car insurance state, meaning that the person responsible for the car accident is also responsible for compensating the other driver for his or her losses, including damages to the vehicle, physical injuries, and pain and suffering.
 As a fault car insurance state, each Illinois motorist is required to carry a minimum of: